-Guidelines
+Reporting Guidelines

-The school district procedures are as follows:
+The school district procedures are as follows: At the secondary level:

-- 1. Teachers should communicate to students and parents early in the school year the criteria and methods used in determining grades. - 2.
-Teachers should develop a means to make sure students know their grade standing at regular intervals.
+- Teachers will should-communicate to students and parents early in the semester school year, the criteria and grading scales methods used in determining grades, through a course syllabus. - Teachers will should develop a means to make sure students know their input classwork, assignments, and assessment grades standing at regular intervals.
 End-of-the-marking-period "surprises" should be minimized. - 3.
-Teachers should share with students and parents early in the course the standards needed to determine citizenship grades. - 4.
-Teachers should factor in the student's progress relative to goals based on ability as well as measured against fixed standards for the course.
+Teachers should communicate share with students and parents early in the semester course the standards needed to determine citizenship grades. - 4.
+Teachers should factor in the student's progress relative to goals based on ability as well as measured against fixed standards for the course. - 5.
+Teachers should grade based on the state standards, avoid assigning grades punitively.
+The emphasis should be on promoting achievement and growth. - 6.
+Teachers should provide regular and frequent opportunities for students to contribute to their grade standing through factors such as written and verbal testing, daily assignment grades, homework grades, special projects, and makeup work.
+A minimum of one entry per week must be recorded for each student in the class record book.
+The electronic record book must be updated on a weekly basis.